cmu-odml/cmu-odml.github.io/labs/03_quantization.md

 This assignment includes two opportunities for extra credit.

 ### 1. Benchmarking mixed precision training [1 point]
-Add an additional comparison to your results table using [automatic mixed precision training](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html).
+Add an additional comparison to your results table from Exercise 2 (SST/MNIST) using [automatic mixed precision training](https://pytorch.org/tutorials/recipes/recipes/amp_recipe.html).
 This requires access to appropriate hardware that supports mixed-precision training (either a personal or lab GPU or via Colab).

 This should add a line to your table.
 You don't need to use the same hardware here as above, just clearly specify either way.
 Also discuss the results of how AMP compared to the other quantization techniques.